-One of the most promising ways to avoid redundant search is to define a canonical description of a (sub)graph.
+One of the most promising ideas to avoid redundant search is to define a canonical description of a (sub)graph.
 Together with a specific way of growing the subgraphs, such a canonical description can be used to check whether a given subgraph has been considered in the search before and thus need not be extended.
 This approach underlies the gSpan algorithm [14] and its extension CloseGraph [15].
-In this paper I generalize the canonical form of gSpan, thus arriving at a family of canonical descriptions.
-I also show that a competing algorithm called MoSS/MoFa [1, 3] is implicitly based on a canonical description from this family, which is different from the gSpan one.
+In this paper I generalize the canonical form introduced in gSpan, thus arriving at a family of canonical descriptions of which the one used in gSpan is a special case.
+However, it is not the only usable one.
+I show that a competing algorithm called MoSS/MoFa [1,3] is implicitly also based on a canonical description from this family, different from the gSpan one.
 By making this canonical form explicit, it can be exploited in MoSS/MoFa in the same way as in gSpan, leading to a significant improvement of the MoSS/MoFa algorithm.